advanced-computer-lab/Mesh-3ayez-Doctor-3ayez-ACL/README.md

 # Tijwal
 An Airline Reservation web application through which individuals can reserve and pay for flights in order to travel to different countries and sometimes domestic cities.

+# Motivation
+###### The following are the objectives of this project:
+* Master working with *MERN Stack*.
+* Work using the Agile Methodology to plan out a project and develop the software.
+* Practice working together as a team on GitHub.
+* Learn the process of following a given set of System Requirements to develop a software.
 # Tech/Framework used
 ### we used MERN Stack framework to create the Application
 ##### Database